snowplow/snowbridge/docs/documentation/configuration/telemetry/telemetry.md

 This functionality is enabled by default, but can be disabled with the `disable_telemetry` option.

-// TODO: The linked page is specific to the OS quick start and mantions that we have only got telemetry there.
-Raise that as we may wish to change it.

 Privacy is important to Snowplow, as are Open Source principles, and the wishes of the Open Source community.
 We are committed to transparency about what data we collect, and how we handle this data.
 To read more about this, [we have publicly published our telemetry principles](https://docs.snowplow.io/docs/open-source-quick-start/what-is-the-quick-start-for-open-source/telemetry-principles/).
 You can find a definition of what this application collects [in this schema](https://github.com/snowplow/iglu-central/blob/master/schemas/com.snowplowanalytics.oss/oss_context/jsonschema/1-0-1).